Course List

 This course is designed to examine varying theoretical perspectives related to the future trends and current uses and impacts of information technologies and services.
 The course provides a foundation from which students can conceptualize the factors that lead people to use communication technologies, the needs that these technologies fulfill, and the effects of such use on individuals, organizations and society.

 This course introduces students to the principles and techniques of multimedia design.
-Students will be required to create their own multimedia projects from concept development to hands-on production by using design softwares.
+Students will be required to create their own multimedia projects from concept development to hands-on production by using design software.
+AI features are also introduced to facilitate the creative process from ideation to production.
 The quality and effectiveness of multimedia projects will be examined.

 COMM 5950 New Media Content Development